-Hyperloop One: First Hyperloop Transportation System Set To Open This Year
+Hyperloop One: First 760 MPH Hyperloop Transportation System To Run This Year

-Hyperloop One are busy working on the world’s first hyperloop transportation system that is due to begin running later this year and and have just released new images that show the hyperloop’s test site located in Nevada.
+Hyperloop One are busy working on the world’s first hyperloop transportation system that is due to begin running later this year and have just released new images that show the hyperloop’s test site located in Nevada.
 While there are other companies that are also working on a hyperloop system, Hyperloop One, an LA startup, may end up being the first to deliver this super fast and new mode of transportation.

 With a hyperloop system, passengers travel in shuttle pods inside a tube and move at speeds of 760 mph.
-The kind of transportation that Hyperloop One is looking to create may seem very much like science fiction and remind some of the mode of transportation that was used in the film Logan’s Run which was able to shuttle passengers between the geodesic domes in the sealed utopian city its inhabitants lived in.
+The kind of transportation that Hyperloop One is looking to create may seem very much like science fiction and remind some of the mode of transportation that was used in the film Logan’s Run, which was able to shuttle passengers between the geodesic domes in the sealed utopian city its inhabitants lived in.

 Further science fiction roots for Hyperloop One’s new system can be traced back to a 1965 comic strip called Our New Age, which was created by Athelstan Spilhaus.
 Spilhaus had hoped to get his readers interested in science by using his comic strip as a fun method of education for budding young scientists.